scottmckuen/qoord/README.md

 ### Mantle: Quantum States and Gates

-The `QuantumState` class represents the joint quantum state of a collection of qubits.  `QuantumState` contains a collection of qubit identifiers and either a `StateVector` or a `DensityMatrix` instance to represent the numeric values of the state.
+The `QuantumState` class represents the joint state of a set of qubits.  `QuantumState` contains a collection of qubit identifiers and either a `StateVector` or a `DensityMatrix` instance to represent the numeric values of the state.

 When working with multiple qubits, the global state of the system can't be broken down into a simple combination of the individual qubit states.
-If Alice and Bob's qubits are _entangled_, when Alice acts on her qubit, the global state of the system changes in a way that matters for Bob's qubit.
-This means that the references to the state are shared by multiple objects, which violates the normal object/state encapsulation you want in software, but is a critical part of the quantum behavior.
-Here's how we handle it:
+If Alice and Bob's qubits are _entangled_, when Alice manipulates her qubit, the global state of the system changes in a way that matters for Bob's qubit, even if they are separated by a large distance and can't otherwise interact.
+This means that multiple distinct objects need to keep references to the global `QuantumState`; this violates the normal object/state encapsulation you want in software, but is a critical part of the quantum behavior.
+We handle this by making all _references_ to the global `QuantumState` immutable, but the `QuantumState` itself is a mutable object whose value is maintained by either a `StateVector` or a `DensityMatrix`.
+All changes in the system involve updating the internal values of the shared `QuantumState` object.

 When constructing a quantum system, we first fix the number of qubits $n$ and initialize a `StateVector` to the ${\left|0\right\rangle}^n$ state.
 The